-- You’ve been receiving SSDI benefits for 24 months.
+- If you’ve been receiving SSDI benefits for 24 months.

-- You’ve been receiving RRB disability benefits for 24 months and don’t have a disability freeze.
+- If you’ve been receiving RRB disability benefits for 24 months and don’t have a disability freeze.

-- You have ALS and you’ve received one SSDI payment or one RRB disability payment.
+- If you have ALS and you’ve received one SSDI payment or one RRB disability payment.

 Some people choose to delay Medicare Part B enrollment because they have some other type of health coverage.
 If you have ESRD and take Medicare Part A while delaying your Medicare Part B enrollment, you’ll lose the right to sign up at any time during the 30-month ESRD coordination period.
 As a result, you may end up with a costly gap in coverage.

 Medicare Part C, also known as Medicare Advantage, is a type of Medicare health plan administered by a private insurer instead of the federal government.
 Medicare Advantage Plans combine Part A and Part B coverage, and frequently offer drug coverage as well.
 Medicare Advantage Plans may also cover dental care, vision care, and other services not covered by Original Medicare.

 Medicare Part D is a drug coverage plan that helps pay for prescription medications.
 You can enroll in Part D if you’re enrolled in Original Medicare, or if you are enrolled in a Medicare Advantage plan that doesn’t include prescription drug coverage.
 You must be enrolled in Medicare Parts A and B to join a Medicare Advantage (Part C) or Part D plan.